rubenwardy/minetest_modding_book/_en/quality/clean_arch.md

   these actions cause things to happen in the engine.

 Let's take an example of a land protection mod.
-The data you have is the areas and any associated meta data.
-The actions you can take are `create`, `edit`, or `delete`.
+The data you have is the areas and any associated metadata.
+Actions you can take are `create`, `edit`, or `delete`.
 The events that trigger these actions are chat commands and formspec receive fields.
-These are 3 areas can usually be separated pretty well.
+These are 3 areas that can usually be separated pretty well.

 In your tests, you will be able to make sure that an action when triggered does the right thing to the data, but you won't need to test that an event calls an action (as this would require using the Minetest API, and this area of code should be made as small as possible anyway.)

 You should write your data representation using Pure Lua.
 "Pure" in this context means that the functions could run outside of Minetest - none of the engine's